sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - nlp-table.md

 **How it works**

-1. Sensible uses a Microsoft OCR provider to find all the tables in the document.
+1. Sensible uses an Microsoft OCR provider to find all the tables in the document.
 Sensible ignores any OCR settings you configure for the document type and uses Microsoft to OCR the entire document.
 2. Sensible scores each table by how well it matches the descriptions you provide of the data you want to extract.
 To create the score, Sensible compares your concatenated descriptions against the concatenated first two rows of the table using an OpenAPI embedding API.
 3. Sensible inputs the raw text of the highest-scoring table to GPT-3, and instructs GPT3 to output a new  table as follows:  `rearrange the below data into a tabular format where each row of the table answers the question posed in the header of the table.
 If the below data don't contain an answer to the question, just leave that cell of the table blank`
 4. Sensible reformats the table returned by GPT3 to: